castle-engine/castle-engine/packages/README.txt

   take a look at castle_game_engine/kambi.cfg, this specifies actual options used by castle_game_engine/Makefile and all compile.sh scripts.

-- What is the difference between kambi_base and kambi_components:
+- What is the difference between castle_base and castle_components:

-  kambi_components has classes (components) depending on Lazarus LCL.
+  castle_components has classes (components) depending on Lazarus LCL.
   You really cannot use them without Lazarus.

-  kambi_base doesn't depend on Lazarus LCL.
+  castle_base doesn't depend on Lazarus LCL.
 This is the stuff available to you also when you don't use Lazarus (or even LCL) at all.

-  kambi_components requires (that is, automatically installs) also kambi_base package --- that's OK.
+  castle_components requires (that is, automatically installs) also castle_base package --- that's OK.

 See ../examples/lazarus/ for demo Lazarus programs using these packages.